RemoteDebug/remotedebug-firefox-adapter/README.md

-# Mozilla Firefox Remote Debugging to RemoteDebug protocol bridge.
+# Firefox to RemoteDebug protocol bridge.

 This project provides a Mozilla Firefox Remote Debugging to RemoteDebug protocol bridge, to enable communication with tools like Chrome DevTools.